varughese/CS1555/proj/Readme.txt

 Or, you can open the `proj.iml` file in `IntelliJ`, and compile and run the programs that way!

-Or enter this command to compiler and run:
+Or enter this command to compiler and run everything at once:
 `javac -cp lib/ojdbc7.jar src/*.java &&  java -cp lib/ojdbc7.jar:src/ Olympic`